realworldocaml/book/en/imperative-programming.md

 ```

 `remember` simply caches the first value that's passed to it,
 returning that value on every call.
-Note that we've carefully written
-`remember` so that `cache` is created and initialized once, and is
+That's because `cache` is created
-shared across invocations of `remember`.
+and initialized once, and is shared across invocations of `remember`.

 `remember` is not a terribly useful function, but it raises an
-interesting question: what type should it have?
+interesting question: what is its type?

 On its first call, `remember` returns the same value its passed, which
 means its input type and return type should match.
 Accordingly,
-`remember` should have the type `t -> t` for some type `t`.
+`remember` should have type `t -> t` for some type `t`.
 There's
 nothing about `remember` that ties the choice of `t` to any particular
 type, so you might expect OCaml to generalize, replacing `t` with a
 polymorphic type variable.
 It's this kind of generalization that